 If you’re renting our equipment you are free to experiment with different sizes to see what length you enjoy best.
 Any problems with our equipment (though seldom) can be resolved quickly with minimum time lost on the snow.
 Appalachian’s rental shop is a ten second walk to the slopes.

 All equipment is returned to the same counter that it was issued from.
 Poles are self-service outside in bins according to your height.
 Please place poles back into bins tips first with handles to the outside.
 Please return boots buckled.
 Skis should be returned to the counter where they were issued.
 Helmets need to be returned to the same location from which they were rented.

 The French Swiss Ski College encourages children to first learn the fundamentals of their feet and lower body before introducing poles to their skiing technique.

-Each renter will need to know their height, weight, age and shoe size.
+Each renter will need to know their height, weight, age, shoe size and head size.

 Multi-day renters may rent a full size ski locker at the ticket cashier for $5 a day (holds 4 sets of equipment), or turn in the equipment and show their rental form to have it reissued the next day.
 Note: If you keep your equipment in your lockers you will bypass any equipment lines the remainder of your trip.

 Yes.
 Present your copy of the rental form to the snowboard counter attendant and explain you wish to trade.
 When the snowboard return is complete, present your copy of the rental form to the ski boot counter and start the ski rental process.
 There is no fee to switch from a snowboard to skis.

 The Burton Progression boot is available for half of the Burton LTR rental rate.
 A 50% deposit also applies.

 Child’s 11 – Men’s 15.